Edenderry – A Charming Canal Town in County Offaly

 Fees and Opening Times

-- Blundell Castle Ruins – Viewable at any time; fenced for safety.
+• Blundell Castle Ruins – Viewable at any time; fenced for safety (no formal opening hours).

 Nearby Highlights

 A short drive east brings you into County Kildare, renowned for horse‑breeding and racing.
-To the north, Mullingar offers a fine cathedral and Palladian architecture, while Tullamore, just 15 km away, is famous for its twin whiskey distilleries.
+To the north, Birr Castle offers a scientific heritage site and beautiful gardens.
+The historic monastic site of Clonmacnoise lies a little further west, while the scenic Banagher marina on the River Shannon is ideal for a waterside lunch.
+For nature lovers, the Lough Boora Discovery Park provides extensive walking and cycling trails.
 Dublin remains a convenient day‑trip destination, reachable via the M4.

 Edenderry’s blend of historic charm, vibrant waterways and outdoor pursuits makes it a rewarding stop for any Midlands itinerary.
-Whether you’re casting a line, teeing off, or simply wandering past centuries‑old stonework, the town welcomes you with warm hospitality and a genuine sense of place.
+Whether you’re casting a line, teeing off, or simply wandering past centuries‑old stonework, the town offers warm hospitality and a genuine sense of place.